 Her research interests include the investigation of sex hormones and their role in drug abuse and dependence, particularly how sex hormones affect brain mechanisms when exposed to psychostimulants in female Japanese quail.

 Gill received a B.S. in psychology from the University of North Carolina at Charlotte, an M.S. and a Ph.D. in experimental psychology: behavioral neuroscience and psychopharmacology from the University of Kentucky.

-Beth Glazier-McDonald is professor of religion at Centre College.
-She has taught at Centre since 1988.
+Beth Glazier retired as emeritus professor of religion at Centre College in 2017.
+She taught at Centre since 1988.
 She has held the Stodghill Professorship in Social Studies since its inception in 2004.
 In 2016, she completed a five-year term as associate dean.

-An outstanding classroom teacher, Glazier-McDonald has said she wants her students to understand the “exquisite tension” of Bible stories.
+An outstanding classroom teacher, Glazier has said she wants her students to understand the “exquisite tension” of Bible stories.
 In her teaching she tries to root biblical passages in their original context.